 Parking signs (see Figure 5B-2) may be installed selectively on low-volume roads with due consideration of enforcement.

 Section 5B.06 Other Regulatory Signs

-Other regulatory signs used on low-volume roads that are not discussed in Part 5 shall conform with the criteria contained in other Parts of this Manual.
+Other regulatory signs used on low-volume roads that are not discussed in Part 5 shall comply with the provisions contained in other Parts of this Manual.